datasciencecampus/pprl_toolkit/README.md

 python -m quartodoc build
 ```

-This will create a bunch of files under `docs/reference/`.
+This will create a set of Quarto files under `docs/reference/`.
 You can render the
 documentation itself with the following command, opening a local version of the
 site in your browser: